 Philosophy of Care

-I believe health care should be equitable, ethical, and accessible, supporting both healing and overall well-being.
-I recognize the impact of stigma, oppression, and discrimination, and I strive to challenge these forces while minimizing the harm they cause.
+We believe mental health care should be equitable, ethical, and accessible, supporting both healing and overall well-being.
+We recognize the profound impact of stigma, oppression, and discrimination on mental health, and we are committed to practicing in ways that challenge these forces while minimizing harm.

 Therapeutic Style

-My therapeutic style is rooted in a humanistic–existential approach that values each person’s unique experience and capacity for growth.
-I draw on meaning-centered psychotherapy (logotherapy) and acceptance and commitment therapy (ACT) to help clients explore purpose, clarify values, and live with greater authenticity and resilience.
+Our therapeutic approach is grounded in a humanistic–existential framework that honors each person’s lived experience, inherent dignity, and capacity for growth.
+Across our team, we draw from meaning-centered psychotherapy (logotherapy) and acceptance and commitment therapy (ACT) to support individuals in exploring purpose, clarifying values, and living with greater authenticity and resilience.

-Together, these approaches provide a compassionate, individualized framework that supports healing, self-understanding, and meaningful change.
+Together, these approaches form a compassionate, individualized framework that supports healing, self-understanding, and meaningful, sustainable change.

 Clinical Approach

-I strive to provide evidence-based, pragmatic psychiatric care.
-My treatment decisions are guided by a combination of well-researched scientific studies, clinical expertise, and each client’s hopes, values, and unique circumstances.
+We provide evidence-based, pragmatic psychiatric care guided by current scientific research, clinical expertise, and each patient’s values, goals, and individual circumstances.

 Fees & Insurance